two-dudes/2Dudes-ErrorLoggerBundle/README.md

 ```

 Now you can access /_errors page, where everything will be displayed.
 Don't forget to protect it with a firewall.
+If you want to create your own storage - just implement StorageManagerInterface.